natural-mess/Deep-Learning-Specialization/C2-ImprovingDeepNeuralNetworks/Week1/Notes/README.md

 |Low Bias, Low Variance|	Low|	Low|	Ideal	|Great generalization|

 ## Basic Recipe for Machine Learning
 After having trained in an initial model, I will first ask, does your algorithm have high bias?
-And so, to try and evaluate if there is high bias, you should look at, really, the training set or the training data performance.
-And so, if it does have high bias, does not even fitting in the training set that well, some things you could try would be to try pick a network, such as more hidden layers or more hidden units, or you could train it longer, you know, maybe run trains longer or try some more advanced optimization algorithms, or maybe find a new NN architecture that's better suited for this problem (this maybe works, maybe not).
+And so, to try and evaluate if there is high bias, you should look at, the training set or the training data performance.
+And so, if it does have high bias, does not even fitting in the training set that well, some things you could try would be to try pick a network:
+* More hidden layers or more hidden units.
+* Or you could train it longer, maybe run trains longer.
+* Try some more advanced optimization algorithms.
+* Maybe find a new NN architecture that's better suited for this problem (this maybe works, maybe not).
 Getting a bigger networks almost always helps.
-Training longer doesn't always help, but it doesn't hurt.
+* Training longer doesn't always help, but it doesn't hurt.
 Keep doing this until we get rid of high bias problem.

 Usually, if you have a big enough network, you should usually be able to fit the training data well, so long as it's a problem that is possible for someone to do, alright?
 If the image is very blurry, it may be impossible to fit it, but if at least a human can do well on the task, if you think Bayes error is not too high, then by training a big enough network you should be able to, hopefully, do well, at least on the training set, to at least fit or overfit the training set.

 Once you've reduce bias to acceptable amounts, I will then ask, do you have a variance problem?
 And so to evaluate that I would look at dev set performance.
 Are you able to generalize, from a pretty good training set performance, to having a pretty good dev set performance?

-And if you have high variance, well, best way to solve a high variance problem is to get more data, if you can get it, this, you know, can only help.
-But sometimes you can't get more data.
-Or, you could try regularization, to try to reduce overfitting.
-And then also, again, sometimes you just have to try it.
-But if you can find a more appropriate neural network architecture, sometimes that can reduce your variance problem as well, as well as reduce your bias problem.
-But how to do that?
-It's harder to be totally systematic how you do that.
+And if you have high variance:
+* Best way to solve a high variance problem is to get more data.
+* But sometimes you can't get more data, you could try regularization, to try to reduce overfitting.
+* If you can find a more appropriate neural network architecture, sometimes that can reduce your variance problem as well, as well as reduce your bias problem.

+When Andrew said:

+“Changing the architecture of your model can help improve variance,”

+He didn’t mean to make the network bigger or deeper — he meant adjusting the architecture in a way that reduces overfitting.
+So, he was referring to reducing variance by simplifying or regularizing the model.

+That could mean:
+* Making the network smaller (fewer layers or units),
+* Adding dropout,
+* Adding L2 regularization,
+* Using batch normalization,
+* Or using data augmentation.

 I try these things and I kind of keep going back, until, hopefully, you find something with both low bias and low variance, whereupon you would be done.